Sn-121/ECG-INN/README.md

 ### 3. Test Models
 Change the weight path for decom network in "/models/condition/condition_retinex.py",
 Change the weight path for color and edge network in "/models/archs/Enhance_arch.py",
-Change the weight path for main network(INN) in "/options/test_Enhance_LOL.yml" ， it also contains paths to the images needed for testing.
+Change the weight path for main network(INN) in "/options/test_Enhance_LOL.yml"，it also contains paths to the images needed for testing.
 At last, run "eval.py" for testing.

 ```